 Participants in this course will develop, analyze, and evaluate interactive tools and pedagogical principles to advance their online teaching.
 The principal assessment method for this course will be the Engaging Activity Design Template (EADT); a planning document that will enable participants to create a fully conceptualized and finalized design of an engaging and authentic learning activity for an online or hybrid course.
 The course is designed to be highly interactive which means there will be a great deal of peer instruction and discussions.
 The assessment activities that comprise this course are designed to be student-centered, authentic, and provide many opportunities for feedback and reflection.

 AOTS is facilitated by an active member of the St. John’s faculty with considerable experience in online teaching.
 The course is taught in a cohort learning model, meaning you will participate with other faculty in the same activities.
 Enrollment is capped at 20 students per session.

-Successful completion of Advanced Online Teaching Strategies requires approximately six to eight hours per week of online participation for the full three week duration of the course.
-Participation in this course is asynchronous, which means that there will be no face-to-face sessions or required dates/times when you must login.
+Successful completion of Advanced Online Teaching Strategies requires approximately six to eight hours per week of online participation for the full three-week duration of the course.
+Participation in this course is asynchronous, which means that there will be no face-to-face sessions or required dates/times when you must log in.
 You may participate on your own schedule, however, all course assignments must be submitted by the stated deadlines in the syllabus in order to successfully complete the course and obtain certification.
-At successful conclusion of this course, you will receive a certificate of completion.
+At the successful conclusion of this course, you will receive a certificate of completion.